 Evaluating and Approaching Local Livable Community Advocacy

 "Local advocacy" is sometimes synonymous with advocacy for more livable communities.
 Yet with so many ways to enhance livability for individuals of all ages, it can sometimes be difficult to determine what advocacy initiatives stakeholders should engage in.
 This session will offer participants a strategy for evaluating whether advocacy in a livable/local arena would be advantageous for the 50-plus and the community-at-large.
-Housing and transportation will be discussed, along with questions to consider, case studies and new resources
+Housing and transportation will be discussed, along with questions to consider, case studies and new resources.
+(PDF)

 - Steve Carter, Senior Advisor, AARP Office of Community Engagement